11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 - Raw, unpasteurised cow's milk (a small cup)

-- A copper or Panchdhatu plate (copper is Mars-associated — appropriate for this warrior's bead)
+- A copper or Panchdhatu plate (copper is Mars-associated, fitting for this active bead)

 - A ghee lamp (cow ghee with cotton wick) or mustard oil lamp